Josephdada01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-use the "echo" to print the standard output "Hello,World" use cat to display a cofused smiley
+use the "echo" to print the standard output "Hello,World" use echo to display a cofused smiley